deepgram/web-next/content/blog/posts/automatic-speech-recognition-education/index.md

 ---
-title: "How Automatic Speech Recognition Can Help Educators"
+title: How Automatic Speech Recognition Can Help Educators
-description: "ASR in the classroom can support students with a wide range of learning needs.
-Learn how current tools are lacking and how ASR can help."
+description: ASR in the classroom can support students with a wide range of learning needs.
+Learn how current tools are lacking and how ASR can help.
 date: 2022-03-11
 cover: https://res.cloudinary.com/deepgram/image/upload/v1661981410/blog/automatic-speech-recognition-education/How-ASR-can-help-educators-thumb-554x220%402x.png
 authors: